mangila/pokedex-java/README.md

 ## model

-All models shared around the project
+Models shared around the project

+## repository

+Database repository layer for MongoDb

 ## scheduler

-Spring Scheduler that fetches data from PokeApi put it on a Queue, polls and updates the database
+Spring Scheduler that fetches data from PokeAPI and inserts to Redis and MongoDb

-## web

-Graphql server
+* Redis Set used a Queue
+* Redis String used as key and value cache